 Hiding Accounts From One Another

 Some people may hide bank accounts from their partners, perhaps considering it their secret “mad money” on the side.
-While spouses don’t need to know everything about each other’s lives, they do need to be transparent about finances to be on the same page working toward the same goal.
+While spouses don’t need to know everything about each other’s lives, being transparent about finances helps ensure you’re on the same page, working toward the same goals.

 Lying About Income